Gate Locks for Wooden Gates & Garage Doors: a guide.

 Again this was covered in our gate locks section but is worth a mention here.

-Not really to be relied upon as the sole lock on your garage doors and should
+Not really to be relied upon as the sole lock on your garage doors and should be used in conjunction with some other form of lock.
+The Lockable dropbolt is used in place of the standard dropbolt (on the bottom of the secondary door

 that opens) and allows you to lock (with a padlock) the door to the floor.

-pros:- Adds a bit more security to your doors
+- Adds a bit more security to your doors

 - A good option if you want to securely lock one door shut whilst allowing